What is retail theft and is it serious?

 Retail theft is defined as stealing anything from a shop or store.
 From a pack of gum to a big screen TV, these crimes happen often and so do the arrests.

 But it’s just shoplifting?
 Who’s the victim?

 You and me.
-Every dollar this stolen form a store needs to be made up.
+Every dollar this stolen from a store needs to be made up.
 It’s done by raising prices on the goods that we buy.
 In essence, every time someone steals something from a store, you get to pay a little piece of it.
 Even if the store uses their insurance to repay the costs, the insurance company will charge all of their customers more.
 The stores will pass that charge on and guess who gets to pay it.

 What if I am accused of retail theft?

 You deserve a great defense.
 You need an attorney who understands how the system works and how to keep you from being wrongly accused.